gabriela-lopezgutierrez/informalcompetition_effectsNIC/README.md

 # informalcompetition_effectsNIC

 # About the repository:
 Contains the codes and results associated with the research article "Analyzing heterogeneous effects: How competition by informal firms affects firms’ productivity in Nicaragua".
-Research published in REICE: https://revistas.unan.edu.ni/index.php/reice/article/view/4555/6961
+Research article published in REICE: https://revistas.unan.edu.ni/index.php/reice/article/view/4555/6961

 # Instructions: